VasiliyKolihalov/FatNetLib/docs/2-essentials/5-courier.md

 ﻿# Courier

-The courier is the application component that is responsible for sending packages and receiving responses.
-There are 2 types of couriers: for the server - `ServerCourier` and for the client `ClientCourier`.
+The courier is the framework component that is responsible for sending packages and receiving responses.
+There are two types of couriers: for the server - `ServerCourier` and for the client `ClientCourier`.

 ## Access to courier

-The first way is to get the courier after build the application.
+The first way is to get the courier after building the framework.
 For this you need to use`FatNetLib` properties:

 ```c#
 ICourier courier = builder.BuildAndRun().Courier;